Are you looking for the best places to spend Christmas in the USA? Look no further!

 Contributed by Oksana & Max from Drink Tea & Travel

-Williamsburg, Virginia, is a perfect location to get into the Christmas spirit.
+Williamsburg, Virginia, is one of the perfect Christmas trips in the US to get into the holiday spirit.
 The Historic Triangle area of Jamestown, Yorktown, and Williamsburg holds various events in the month of December to celebrate the holiday season.

 Some of these events include a tree lighting ceremony, cookies with Santa, a lighted boat parade, a Christmas market, an ice skating rink, holiday decorations all around, and even special presentations at Colonial Williamsburg, the American Revolution Museum at Yorktown, and the Jamestown Settlement showcasing colonial Christmas traditions.
 Colonial Williamsburg decorates the streets, houses, and workshops with wreaths, lights, and even carolers to sing.